SolaceProducts/pubsubplus-pks-quickstart/README.md

 * Create a PKS cluster (for CPU and memory requirements of your Solace message broker target deployment configuration, refer to the [Deployment Configurations](#message-broker-deployment-configurations) section)
 * Configure any necessary environment settings and install certificates
 * Fetch the credentials for the PKS cluster
-* Perform any necessary setup and configure access if using a specific Docker image registry, such as Harbor
+* Perform any necessary setup and configure access if using a private Docker image registry, such as Harbor
-* Perform any necessary setup and configure access if using a specific Helm chart repository, such as Harbor
+* Perform any necessary setup and configure access if using a Helm chart repository, such as Harbor

 Verify access to your PKS cluster and the available nodes by running `kubectl get nodes -o wide` from your environment.